Darxo/Hardened/README.md

 ### Generic Changes

+- Completely rework the costs, stats, perks and weapons of most NPCs
 - Introduce a new **Headless** effect.
 It redirects any attack to hit the body, reduces all other damage targeting the head to 0 (e.g. secondary attack from Split Man), grants immunity to **Distracted** and **Sleep** and sets the headarmor to 0
 	- This effect is given to **Ifrits**, **Spider Eggs**, **Headless Zombies**, **Saplings**, **Lindwurm Tails** and **Kraken Tentacles**
 	- **Ifrit**, **Saplings** and **Kraken Tentacle** lose the now redundant **Steelbrow** perk